-While their numbers are growing on the west coast, they are still rare to see in the southern waters around Victoria.
+While their numbers are growing on the west coast, they are not too often seen in the southern waters around Victoria.
 However, we are lucky that at least one sea otter has made a home in the kelp forests just southwest of Victoria in an area known as Race Rocks Ecological Reserve.
-Often, when spotted, the sea otter fondly dubbed “Harry Otter” can be seen “scrubbing” his facial hair (as can be seen in the photo) which is common behaviour for sea otters.
+Often, when spotted, the sea otter fondly dubbed “Ollie” can be seen “scrubbing” his facial hair which is common behaviour for sea otters.
 This scrubbing motion adds air down to the roots of their hair follicles which provides them with insulation from the cold!
-This cute fella can be seen more frequently through the summer months (May-August).

 Steller Sea Lions

 One of the loudest and smelliest marine mammals that passengers can come across on our tours is the Steller Sea Lion.
 These sea lions are named after the naturalist, George Wilhelm Steller, who first described the species in 1741.
 Male Stellers can reach sizes of 11 feet (3.25 m) in length and weight up to 2,500 pounds.
 This makes them the largest species of sea lion in the world!
 These hefty fellas are often confused with the other sea lion species we tend to see on our tours, California sea lions.
 They can be distinguished by their light blonde to reddish brown colour, their size, and their growling & roaring sound.